The-OpenROAD-Project/OpenROAD/README.md

 enters an interactive Tcl command interpreter.

 #### Run in Python
-OpenROAD can be run in a python interpreter as following
+OpenROAD can run with a python command interpreter as following
 ```
 openroad -python [args]
 ```